perkowitz/issho/doc/hachi/modules/shihai.md

 Press this button to force every midi module to send "all notes off" on its channel.

+### Settings

+Toggle between the main view and the settings view.

 ## Settings View

 <img width="600px" src="shihai-settings.png"/>